opendocsg/slw-judgments-backfill/2016_SGCA_10/report.md

 38     On this issue, the Judge stated that since a court was slow to disturb the findings of a

-disciplinary tribunal as it did not sit on appeal from the decision of that tribunal (citing _Kay Swee Pin_ at [2], and _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie and another appeal_ [2012] 1 SLR 506), there was no basis for him to disturb MC2’s finding that Sim’s insider trading conviction involved moral turpitude.
+disciplinary tribunal as it did not sit on appeal from the decision of that tribunal (citing _Kay Swee Pin_ at [2], and _Chan Cheng Wah Bernard and others v Koh Sin Chong Freddie and another appeal_ <span class="citation">[2012] 1 SLR 506</span>), there was no basis for him to disturb MC2’s finding that Sim’s insider trading conviction involved moral turpitude.

 **_Issue (5) – Should the Court disturb MC2’s opinion that Sim’s continued membership would bring disrepute to and embarrass the Club_**